tmforum-oda/oda-canvas/usecase-library/UC0XX-Secrets-Management.md

 * `type: sidecar` the secrets are accessible via a local API as described above
 * `type: file` the secrets are injected into a memory filesystem by an init-container
 * `type: file-update` the secrets are injected and updated into a memory filesystem by a sidecar
-* `type: env` the secrets are injected and updated by the ComponentVault-Operator as Environment variables in the POD (POD manifest contains plain values)
+* `type: env` the secrets are injected and updated by the SecretsManagement-Operator as Environment variables in the POD (POD manifest contains plain values)
 * `type: env-entrypoint` the POD gets an entrypoint injected, which sets the environment variables (maybe technically difficult)
 * `type: k8s-secret` the secrets are made available in the namespace as kubernetes secrets at POD starting time
 * `type: k8s-secret-update` the secrets are made available in the namespace and updated regularly

-## Allow to define PODS with readonly access to ComponentVault
+## Allow to define PODS with readonly access to SecretsManagement

-In the current concept, only one role with Full-Access to the ComponentVault Keystore is created.
+In the current concept, only one role with Full-Access to the SecretsManagement Keystore is created.
 It might be good to define more fine granular permissions, like PODs which are allowed to read, but not to write secrets.

 Thinking more about this, it could be solved by a generic definition of roles with own settings